Backface-visibility - Property CSS

 $('#id').css('backfaceVisibility', 'hidden');

-With JQuery, read the calculated value of backface-visibility.
+With JQuery, read the computed value of backface-visibility.

 let value = $('#id').css('backface-visibility');